Thursday, December 30, 2021

 Cahill, a burly blacksmith, likes to pick on Billy, a much smaller man, and throws him to the ground in a fight.
 Billy pulls a pistol and shoots his foe, who dies the following day.
 He will go on to claim at age 21, that he had killed 21 men, “One for every year of my life.”
 He also claims to have shot seven Mexicans, “just to see them kick.”
 He does not live to see 22, and is shot and killed by Sheriff Pat Garrett in July 1881.
 For some odd reason, Hollywood later turns the Kid into a hero.
 A play that opened about his life in 1906 ran until 1918, and producers claimed ten million people saw it.
 At least twenty films were also made about his life – and that detail comes from an old, undated story.
 (Peter Lyon, noted several times, above.)

-I wonder if students would be in agreement that modern movies glamorize all kinds of violence?
+I wonder if students would agree that modern movies glamorize all kinds of violence?

 *